jugomezual/R-Snort/snort-agent-main/README.md

 ```
 ## ⚖️ Licencia
-his project is released under the MIT License.
+This project is released under the MIT License.
 See [LICENSE](https://choosealicense.com/licenses/mit/) for details.

 ---
 ## Contact